-- Prepare your insurance Getting ready for a natural disaster actually starts by choosing your insurance policy.
-Ask yourself: Do I have enough insurance to repair or replace my home if it is damaged or destroyed?
-Mercury recommends you get an insurance check-up from your agent or broker once a year to help you make an informed decision about the coverage you need.
+Getting ready for a natural disaster actually starts by choosing your insurance policy.
+Mercury found that 39% of people surveyed are unsure if they have enough insurance to rebuild their home if it is damaged or destroyed in a natural disaster.
+Check in with your insurance agent or broker once a year to help you make an informed decision about the coverage you need.
+Also, be sure to purchase flood or earthquake insurance if you live in an affected area.